3. Computer Controlled Cutting

 For this weeks assigment we have to do a parametric construction kit, meaning we need to cut different pieces in MDF that can interlock with each other, creating unique assemblies and configurations.
 But I am also going to try to do hinges (bendable parts) with laser cutting, this way we can create even more unique pieces that can adapt to diferent configurations.

 The way we do that we do very close transversal cuts at a certain distance to give the wood some flexiblity to bend at a certain angle.
 Although the way to design and parameterize the distance, length and overall specifications for the lines have a certain rule and formula, I want to keep it simple and simply experiment with the concept of bendable MDF, as it is something I have never done yet been wanting to for a long time.
-So I took a tested sample from This Youtube video., channel called "What Make Art" that has a couple of examples of MDF hinges.
+So I took a tested sample from a Youtube channel called "What Make Art" that has a couple of examples of MDF hinges.
 I took the 2mm version and modifiy it slightly by giving more lenght and less width to try out.
 I am using Autocad for this example.

 Designing